PVC Pipe vs. Cast Iron Pipe

 Conversely, many people think that modern plastic PVC plumbing piping is the miracle material.
 Well, both materials have advantages and disadvantages.
 Let's talk about both types of pipe and see what you think.

 That Old Black Metal

-However, the cast iron stacks only two to three feet away from the sinks were completely free of obstructions.
-Unfortunately, many people don't realize this phenomena and brand the cast iron as a poorly performing product.
+However, the cast iron vertical drain stacks only two to three feet away from the sinks were completely free of obstructions.
+Unfortunately, many homeowners and young plumbers don't realize this phenomena and falsely accuse the cast iron as a poorly performing product.

 Cheap Labor & Cast Iron